 Source: ADB, "Central Asia Regional Economic Cooperation: Power Sector Regional Master Plan," 2012.
-Estimated investment needs for Afghanistan are based on the AFG Power Sector Master Plan and encompass the period from 2013-2032
+Estimated investment needs for Afghanistan are based on the AFG Power Sector Master Plan and encompass the period from 2013-2032, adjusted for 9 years out of 20-year planning horizon.

-26. The October 2013 CAREC SOM endorsed ADB's proposed technical assistance (TA) to develop the CAREC Power Sector Financing Roadmap for CAREC member countries.
-The

-TA aims to assess the capacity and willingness of CAREC countries to finance power infrastructure from their own resources, and from other potential sources of financing, for both national and cross-border projects.
+- 26. The October 2013 CAREC SOM endorsed ADB's proposed technical assistance (TA) to develop the CAREC Power Sector Financing Roadmap for CAREC member countries.
+The TA aims to assess the capacity and willingness of CAREC countries to finance power infrastructure from their own resources, and from other potential sources of financing, for both national and cross-border projects.
 The project concept was approved and funding of US\$1.5 million was sourced from ADB and the People's Republic of China.
-The TA was approved in September 2014, and CAREC members have now been informed of the required inputs from countries for TA implementation.

-Consultants to prepare the Financing Roadmap have been engaged and are currently making progress in completing the study.
-To date, the consultants have assessed, inter alia, regional power sector investment and development plans, legal and institutional frameworks, and financing sources for power projects and potential power sector PPP projects.
+The TA was approved in September 2014, and CAREC members have now been informed of the required inputs from countries for TA implementation. - 27.
+Consultants were fielded in March 2015 and presented their preliminary findings in the 20th ESCC Meeting.
+Their progress report included regional power sector investment requirements and development plans, legal and institutional frameworks, and financing sources for power projects and potential power sector PPP projects.
 The study is expected to be completed by early 2016.